lukaszsl/PixelArtMaker/README.md

 * choose the number of cells vertically
 * choose the number of cells horizontally
 * change the cells' color
+* continous coloring and cleaning cells

-In this project I was using: HTML5, CSS, JavaScript.<br>
+In this project I am using: HTML5, CSS3, JavaScript.<br>
 Here you can see it live: https://lukaszsl.github.io/PixelArtMaker/